 19 Tips for Optimizing Blog Posts for SEO

-This is the first and most crucial tip for optimizing blog posts for SEO.
+This is the first and most crucial tip for optimizing blog posts.

 There is no need to guess topics you think your audience will like.
 You can use the data from your keyword research to write relevant content that people want to read.
 You should always write content on what people are searching for, else, no one will read them.